DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

     **self.Type_old** : pandas.DataFrame
       A pandas DataFrame of dimensionality :math:`\{N_{samples} {\times} N_{agents}\}`.
 Its column names are identical to the column names of **self.Path**.
 Each corresponding entry contains the type of the agent whose path is recorded at the same location in *self.Path**.

-For example, a "V" stands for a vehicle, while a "P" stands for a pedestrian.
+      Currently, four types of agents are implemented:
+        - 'V': Vehicles like cars and trucks
+        - 'M': Motorcycles
+        - 'B': Bicycles
+        - 'P': Pedestrians

     **self.T** : np.ndarray
       A numpy array (dtype = object) of length :math:`N_{samples}`.
 Each row :math:`i` contains the timepoints